"

 1.4: Troubleshooting Miscommunication

-target icon9.
-Troubleshoot communication errors by breaking down the communication process into its component parts
+target icon10.
+Troubleshoot communication errors by breaking down the communication process into its component parts.

-Now with a basic overview of the communication process under our belts, troubleshooting miscommunication becomes a matter of locating where in the cyclical exchange of messages lies the problem: with the sender and the message they put together, the receiver and their feedback message, or the channel in the context of the environment between them.
-Identifying the culprit can help avoid one of the most costly errors in any business.
-According to Susan Washburn, communication problems can lead to:
+Now with a basic overview of the communication process (see §1.3 above) under our belts, troubleshooting miscommunication becomes a matter of locating where in the cyclical exchange of messages lies the problem.
+Is it with the sender and their original message, the receiver and their feedback message, or the channel in the context of the environment between them and any potential noise that can interrupt or interfere with the message?
+Might it be a combination?
+Identifying the culprit or culprits can help avoid one of the most costly errors in any business.
+According to Susan Washburn (2008), communication problems can lead to:

 • Conflict, damaged relationships, and animosity within an office and lost business with clients